deavmi/HypeVM/README.md

 1.  `halt`
     * **Name:** Halt
     * **Opcode:** `0`
     * **Description:** This instruction halts the machine resulting in it ending execution.
+It does this bye setting the `machineStatus` register to a non-zero value (`1` in this implementation).
     * **Arguments:** _None_
 2. TODO: Add more instructions